code-dot-org/javabuilder/cicd/README.md

 Notes:

+* branch names are used as a unique identifier (stack name, among others).
+Therefore we can only deploy one CI/CD pipeline per branch per AWS Account.
 * your branch name cannot contain the character `/`, as this causes issues in AWS.
 Note that resources will be deployed with the tags `{EnvType = development}`.
 * for now, these must deployed to the production AWS account.
 There is planned work to enable these to be deployed to the Dev AWS account.